-Alterations have been carried out in the past, though these appear to be historic in nature.
+Alterations and a two storey extension have been carried out in the past, though these appear to be historic in nature.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.